 This second-year course builds upon the writing, reading, listening and speaking skills attained during the elementary course.
 Students learn new words and expressions and develop an improved understanding of the language as a whole.
 Towards the completion of the course, students are expected to verbally engage in a lengthy dialogue with others on a variety of subject matters.

 Students should have a solid comprehension of the Korean language prior to the start of the course.
 Advanced skills in speaking, reading, writing and listening are taught, with frequent exercises provided in each.
 At the end of the course, students should be nearly fully fluent in all aspects of the Korean language, able to talk at length, expressing thoughts and feelings on nearly any given topic.

 Fourth/Fifth Year Korean

 Various Korean writing styles and genres are the primary focus of this course; students read and interpret everything from native Korean newspaper clippings to novels.
 Cultural and societal topics are also introduced.
 Successful completion of the course should elevate the student's understanding of the language to approximately the same level as that of a native Korean-speaking adult.

 Graduates may have the option to become Korean language translators or interpreters, leading to employment in a number of different fields or industries.
-According to the U.S. Bureau of Labor Statistics (BLS), interpreters and translators held about 50,900 jobs in 2008.
-Also reported by the BLS, the median hourly wage was $38,850 in May 2008, though salaries vary widely.
+According to the U.S. Bureau of Labor Statistics (BLS), interpreters and translators held about 49,460 jobs in May 2014.
+Also reported by the BLS, the median annual wage was $43,590 as of the same date, but salaries vary widely.
 Earnings depend on a number of factors, including skill level, education and experience, as well as the overall demand for interpreters or translators in the given language (www.bls.gov).